 Gerda has just been promoted Head of Global Customer Service, replacing Miguel, who is leaving the Company.
-Gerdas new team includes Service Manager Katrina.
-It is Performance Ratings time, and Miguel has rated Katrina below expectations, but has left before communicating his decision to Katrina.
-Gerda needs to take over the discussion and although she does not share Miguels conclusion, she chooses to endorse it, only to be shocked and hurt by Katrinas excessively negative reaction.
+Gerda’s new team includes Service Manager Katrina.
+It is Performance Ratings time, and Miguel has rated Katrina “below expectations”, but has left before communicating the reasons for his decision to her.
+Gerda needs to take over the discussion and although she does not share Miguel’s conclusion, she chooses to endorse it, only to be shocked and hurt by Katrina’s excessively negative reaction.

-Gerda is flabbergasted.
-She has tried her very best to be professional and to honor her loyalty to “the company and its management”, she has spoken to Katrina in what she thinks has been a most professional way, and now Katrina is suddenly resentful and angry with her.
+Gerda is flabbergasted: she has tried her very best to be professional and to honour her loyalty to “the company and its management”, she has spoken to Katrina in what she thinks has been a most professional way, and now Katrina is suddenly resentful and angry with her.
 Gerda feels that Katrina’s resentment is totally unjustified.

 What turned Katrina against Gerda?